nada-one/bank-api/README.md

-# bug_tracker_api
+# Bank API
-Bug Tracker API using node.js, mongodb, and express with Swagger.
+Bank API using node.js, mongodb, and express with Swagger.

-Still WIP.